 Clearly the forced-fluoridation experiment (i.e. the dumping of toxic industrial fluoride waste into public water supplies) violates human rights.

-Here are screenshots of the comment which was not blocked, and Paul’s reply.
+Here is the comment which was not blocked:

 I have looked through the rest of Dr Morrison’s comments on his article, and I’m still waiting for a citation of any double blind experiment which backs him up.
 Double blind randomised controlled trials are considered the gold standard in the assessment of medical interventions, and are standard procedure for pharmaceutical drugs.
 As was pointed out in the British Medical Journal in 2007, “There have been no randomised trials of water fluoridation.”
 (Cheng et al, 2007) Over the past couple of years I have asked many forced-fluoridation fanatics to cite a single good quality original research study which indicates that the forced-fluoridation experiment is anything but harmful and useless, and not one of them has been able to come up with anything which comes anywhere near a high standard.
 As I said, they are just blowing hot air.